Our Roof- A Century of Sheltering Wiston Lodge

 As part of our roof’s renovation, we will have to replace approximately 80% of its slates.
 Slates are expensive, especially since, for conservation purposes, we have to purchase increasingly rare Scottish ones.
 Each of these roofing tiles costs approximately £3.00.
 We will need around 5,220 slates to replace damaged ones on the Main Lodge’s Porch Roof and South Block Roof.
 New timber, lead gutters, iron pipes, mortar and other items will also have to be purchased.

-With your help, we will soon have enough money to start the restoration process.
-Indeed, we are almost there!
-Thanks to the support of several generous individuals, trusts and foundations over the last year, we have raised almost 86% of the funds required for this timely effort, funds that would be used for building materials and labour costs.
-To date, we have secured £68,870.00 out of a needed £80,450.00 for this first roof conservation phase to occur.
-We are so close to reaching this goal!
+With your help, we now have enough money to start the restoration process.
+Thanks to the support of several generous individuals, trusts and foundations over the last year, we have raised 100% of the funds required for this timely effort, funds that will be used for building materials and labour costs.
+To date, we have secured £83,589 out of a needed £83,589 for this first roof conservation phase to occur.

 Your Contribution Makes a Difference